Nottingham New Theatre: Edinburgh Fringe

-New Theatre at NSDF
+National Student Drama Festival

-In 2007 and 2008, New Theatre entered a number of shows into the National Student Drama Festival competition.
+In 2007 and 2008, New Theatre entered a number of shows into the National Student Drama Festival (NSDF? competition.
 In both years two productions were selected by the NSDF judges as finalists and were performed at the Festival in Scarborough.
 In 2008 the theatre's shows 'Disco Pigs' and 'Proof' won 6 awards between them, with the theatre also receiving the 'Judges' Award for Promoting Student Theatre'.

 "The NSDF, however, is about drama, not drama students, and a university with no theatre studies at all had two shows in performance.
 Nottingham University presented an in-the-round version of Enda Walsh’s violent, despairing Disco Pigs, and a polished production of the American David Auburn’s recent West End success Proof.
 Directed by a student of industrial economics, a cast consisting of a physicist, an English major, a sociologist and a student of Spanish and Portuguese became convincing Chicagoans in a coolly filmic study of family relations.
 The linguist Anna Wheatley won the Spotlight award for best actress as the daughter who bears the curse of inheriting her father’s mathematical genius, and Guy Unsworth, who designed the atmospheric set as well as directing the excellent cast, won the Directors' Guild award."
 (Robert Hewison,© Copyright 2008 Times Newspapers Ltd.)

 In 2011, four separate shows from New Theatre were selected by NSDF, from a total of 13 shows nationally.
 These included: After the End, Orphans, Bluebird and This Wide Night.
 The company went on to win four awards at NSDF 2011: three Judges' awards for acting, one to Douggie McMeekin (Orphans), and two to Meg Salter and Lucy Bromilow (both for This Wide Night) respectively, and Best Design for After the End.

 In 2013, three shows were selected from the Nottingham New Theatre by NSDF, from a total of 11 shows nationally.
 These included: Memory of Water by Shelagh Stephenson, Mercury Fur by Philip Ridley and Jerusalem by Jez Butterworth.

 In 2015, the production of The Ritual Slaughter of Gorge Mastromas by Dennis Kelly was selected by NSDF.
 It won The Festgoers Award, voted for by all the participants of the festival.

 The following year, the Nottingham New Theatre had two shows selected by NSDF.
 These included, West by Steven Berkoff and The Toyland Murders, a student-written puppet show by Ben Hollands.
 The company won three acting awards for Shannon Smith (West), Becca Jones (West) and James Roscow (The Toyland Murders and West).

 For the 2018 festival, a production of Pomona by Alistair McDowall was selected to perform, with Jonny Khan receiving a Commendation for acting.

 In 2019, the New Theatre had two shows selected by the NSDF.
 These were: 'A Girl Is A Half-Formed Thing' by Eimear McBride, adapted by Annie Ryan; and 'Rotterdam' by Jon Brittain.
 Maddy Strauss received a Commendation for acting.